 What is bisexuality?

-Bisexuality is defined by many as a sexual orientation defined by romantic, emotional, and/or sexual attraction toward people of more than one sex or gender.
+Bisexuality is defined by many as a sexual orientation defined by romantic, emotional, and/or sexual attraction toward both people of their own gender and people of genders different from their own.
 People who identify as bisexual have a wide range of experiences related to this attraction.
 Because bisexuality is an orientation, it encompasses feelings and identity, not just sexual behavior.
 A person’s sexual orientation does not change based on the gender of the person they are dating; a bisexual woman dating another woman, for example, does not “become” gay or lesbian, but is still bisexual.

 Many people who are attracted to both sexes or genders choose to use words other than bisexual to describe themselves, including but not limited to pansexual, queer, omnisexual, and fluid.
 All of these terms have in common an attraction to multiple genders.
 Respecting and listening to a person’s self-definition around their own sexual orientation is an important step in helping people feel welcome and safe.